 The Land Use Bylaw controls development by dividing Rocky View County into land use districts, prescribing the uses of land and buildings, and establishing a system for issuing development permits.
-The County is in the process of a full review and update of the Bylaw, which has been approved by County Council.
+The County has completed a full review and update of the Bylaw, which has been approved by County Council.

 The County hosted three Open Houses; Oct 7, 10, and 17, 2019; to hear from residents on the Draft Land Use Bylaw.
 Materials from the Open Houses are available for your review:

 An online survey was also conducted from Oct 7-27, 2019 for those that were unable to attend the Open Houses.

 The County has prepared an Engagement Summary Report, which presents the feedback received during the Phase 3 Public Engagement.
 The report is includes a summary and analysis of the feedback received through the three Open Houses held in October and the online survey.